autc04/Retro68/gcc/gcc/ada/doc/gnat_rm/standard_and_implementation_defined_restrictions.rst

 [GNAT] This restriction affects the performance of stream operations on types ``String``, ``Wide_String`` and ``Wide_Wide_String``.
-By default, the compiler uses block reads and writes when manipulating ``String`` objects due to their supperior performance.
+By default, the compiler uses block reads and writes when manipulating ``String`` objects due to their superior performance.
 When this restriction is in effect, the compiler performs all IO operations on a per-character basis.

 No_Streams